ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

   Image- https://github.com/nguyensjsu/cmpe281-ManaliJain06/blob/master/Screenshots/MongoDB_Test2_Result.png

-## Test 3 Made a partition by disconnecting a secondary node i.e. node 2 with private IP 10.0.1.73 from all other nodes and read stale data
+## Test 3 Made a partition by disconnecting a secondary node i.e. node2 with private IP 10.0.1.73 from all other nodes and read stale data

   **Test Plan-** Make a partition tolerance by disconnecting one node(secondary) and observing behavioiur.